Travel nurse housing websites

 Pros of Vrbo Cons of Vrbo

-Wide range of housing types Service fees can be high
+Wide range of housing types, including some that allow pets Service fees can be high

-Access to 24-hour customer service and emergency assistance when booking and paying on Vrbo Allows host to set individual cancellation policies and some are strict, offering absolutely no refunds if you cancel
+Access to 24/7 customer service and emergency assistance when booking and paying on Vrbo Allows host to set individual cancellation policies and some are strict, offering absolutely no refunds if you cancel

 Tips for Making Housing Arrangements

 Always make sure you understand the costs of the travel nurse rentals you’re comparing, including additional fees above rent and deposits.
-Nearly all travel nurse housing requires a security deposit, and these amounts widely vary.
-Some property owners may also charge a one-time cleaning fee, booking fee, guest fee, etc.
+Nearly all travel nurse housing requires a security deposit, and these amounts vary widely.
+Some property owners may also charge a one-time cleaning fee, booking fee, guest fee, pet fee, etc.

 Average Housing Rates

 The cost of travel nurse housing varies drastically based on location.
-Major cities usually have higher costs of living translating to higher rental rates.
+Major cities usually have higher costs of living, translating to higher rental rates.
 Proximity to medical centers, restaurants, shopping centers and other amenities can also affect how much you pay.
-For example, it typically costs more to stay in the city center than 10 or 15 miles away.
+For example, staying in the city center typically costs more than staying 10 or 15 miles away.

-To help you budget accordingly, the table below shows the average price of one-bedroom and two-bedroom units in cities popular among travel nurses.
-All prices were current as of January 7, 2023, and sourced from Zumper.
+To help you budget accordingly, the table below shows the average price of one-bedroom and two-bedroom units in a few cities popular among travel nurses.
+All prices were current as of November 2023 and sourced from Zumper’s National Rent Report.

-City Average Price of 1BR Units Average Price of 2BR Units
+City Average Price of 1BR Unit Average Price of 2BR Unit

 Possible Red Flags

-Agents from the FBI’s Boston office are warning consumers that rental scams are on the rise.
-Use caution when booking accommodations for your next travel assignment and watch out for these red flags:
+Agents from the FBI’s Boston office have previously warned consumers about the spike in rental scams due to rising rental costs, home prices and inflation.
+Use caution when booking accommodations for your next travel assignment and watch for these red flags:

-• The property owner wants you to pay with cryptocurrency or a wire transfer.
+• The property owner wants you to pay with cryptocurrency, a wire transfer, cash, a prepaid credit card or another nonrefundable way.

 • You message the property owner with questions or concerns and don’t receive a response.